InterWorld (series): In other media

 The idea of InterWorld surged on 1995, when Reeves was developing an animated series for DreamWorks while Gaiman was in London, working in the television series Neverwhere.
 Originally being an idea for a possible television series, InterWorld ended up being a novel that was not shown until 2007.

-On June 16, 2007, Neil Gaiman reported in his journal that DreamWorks Animation optioned the book to make it into an animated feature film.
+In June 2007, Neil Gaiman reported in his journal that DreamWorks Animation optioned the book to make it into an animated feature film.

-On June 21, 2016, the previous plans to make InterWorld a television series have become active once again by Universal Cable Productions, in association with Hamilton producer Jeffrey Seller and his partner Flody Suarez.
+In June 2016, the previous plans to make InterWorld a television series were revived by Universal Cable Productions, in association with Hamilton producer Jeffrey Seller and his partner Flody Suarez.